Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Experiments

-To explore proper way to generate edges, we implement and compare two methods, \textit{GT-D2G-path} and \textit{GT-D2G-neigh}. \textit{GT-D2G-path} only generates edges based on the relations of concepts in text sequence while \textit{GT-D2G-neigh} links each node with its all possible neighbours.
-From the results shown in Table~\ref{tab:main_results}, \textit{GT-D2G-neigh} is consistently better on all three datasets, which well supports our argument that generating edges among all possible neighbours is preferable than generating edges as a sequence of path starting from the node.
+To explore a proper way to generate edges, we implement and compare two methods, \textit{GT-D2G-path} and \textit{GT-D2G-neigh}. \textit{GT-D2G-path} only generates edges based on the relations of concepts in text sequence while \textit{GT-D2G-neigh} links each node with its all possible neighbors.
+As shown in Table~\ref{tab:main_results}, \textit{GT-D2G-neigh} is consistently better than \textit{GT-D2G-path} on all three datasets, which well supports our argument that generating edges among all possible neighbors is preferable to generating edges as a sequence of paths starting from the node.
 Furthermore, \textit{GT-D2G-var} addresses the fixed size issue of \textit{doc\-2graph} and the experiment results of \textit{GT-D2G-var} illustrate the benefits of generating flexible size of concept maps.
-More details about the flexibility are answered in \text{RQ4} (Section~\ref{ssec:flexibility}).
+More discussion about generating size-flexible concept maps are in $\S$\ref{ssec:flexibility}.